andyeske/How-to-CAD-Inventor/README.md

 ---
 <a name="S2"></a>
-### Session 2: Splines, Sketch Pictures and logos!
+### Session 2: Splines, Sketch Pictures and Logos!
 (Thursday, January 15)

 **Objective:** In this session, we’ll continue exploring some of the most powerful Inventor tools.
 Session 2’s goals include: